Birth Name: Brenda Mae Tarpley

 Brenda Mae Tarpley (born December 11, 1944), better known as Brenda Lee, is an American performer who sang rockabilly, pop and country music, and had 37 US chart hits during the 1960s, a number surpassed only by Elvis Presley, The Beatles, Ray Charles and Connie Francis.
 She is best known for her 1960 hit "I'm Sorry", and 1958's "Rockin' Around the Christmas Tree", a US holiday standard for more than 50 years.
 At 4 ft 9 inches tall, she received the nickname Little Miss Dynamite in 1957 after recording the song "Dynamite"; and was one of the earliest pop stars to have a major contemporary international following.
 Lee achieved her biggest success on the pop charts in the late 1950s through t...

-Skeeter Davis Don Gibson The Chiffons Dion & The Belmonts Eartha Kitt
+Ray Peterson Skeeter Davis Sheb Wooley Hank Thompson The Chiffons Dion & The Belmonts The Duprees Eartha Kitt